 Verified-Reviews – 30-day free trial + no credit card needed!
 It’s normally $99/mo with a 15-day free trial, but once you sign up for the free trial, CALL Maud and ask her about the 10% discount and the extended trial.
 This is a month-to-month (no contract) subscription.
 Most people don’t wait for the 15-day free trial to end because it’s a great option.
 Talk to Maud if you need a demo and tell her you heard about the 10% discount on Planet Marketing.
 They have various platforms where the reviews can be published.
 Clients include Michelin, The Belron Group, Diamonds International, Lacoste, Swatch, Kenneth Cole, Airfrance, and more.

 The discount is not advertised on Verified-reviews.com site!
 Again, no credit card needed.

 TrustPilot – TrustPilot is AWESOME if you have a high volume ecommerce website doing 10,000+ transactions per month.
 TP is a great company if you have a medium-large sized business.
 Many of their clients are in USA and in UK.

 If you want to try out TrustPilot for free and simply get ratings on your Google Ads, start by getting a one-on-one demo using our TrustPilot partner link.

 Starts at $400/mo

-Yotpo – Yotpo (weird name 😛 ) is a newcomer.
-It looks promising, but still too new for me to vouch for [Update 9/30/2016: these guys look like they are here to stay].
+Yotpo – Yotpo (weird name 😛 ) is awesome and has a lot of features.
+These guys are here to stay.
 Take a careful look at their features and talk to the company before subscribing.
 The owner’s name is John-David Klausner and he’s a cool guy.
 Yotpo’s pricing starts at around $400.
 Guess what?
 If you go to Yotpo’s pricing page you’ll notice there’s NO PRICE! https://www.yotpo.com/pricing/